Dhanush0000/Computer_vision/README.md

 Inside static, you can create css and js subfolders if needed.

+It's only a if situation, index.html file has both css and js inline

 ### Save Your Model

 Create a modules folder where you’ll save your trained model: